MasterERTS/.github/README.md

-# .github
-Default GitHub and community health files for repositories in the ERTS Robotics Lab.
+Common GitHub and community templates for repositories such as Issues, Pull Requests...